nico-bachner/md-paper/README.md

         brew cask install basictex
         ```
 0. Create a folder inside this repository that will contain your project.
-0. Create your Markdown (.md) document inside that folder. \
+0. Create your Markdown (.md) document inside that folder.
+Again, feel free use my stuff as inspiration for your project.
-**Note:**  the name of your markdown (.md) file has to be the same as the folder of your project!
 0. Start writing :wink:
 0. To generate the pdf:
     1. Go to your terminal.
     0. Navigate to the location of this repository.
-    0. Type:
+        ```sh
+        # Navigate to where you cloned this repo to, usually this would be in your home folder
+        cd ~/
+        # Navigate into the repo using the cd command
+        cd md-to-pdf
+        ```
+    0. Now navigate into your project folder:
         ``` sh
+        cd YOUR_FOLDER_NAME
+        ```
+    0. Now you can build your pdf:
-        sh build.sh YOUR_PROJECT_NAME
+        ``` sh
+        ../build.sh FILE_NAME
+        # If your file name is, for example, "paper.md", write "paper" instead of FILE_NAME
         ```
     0. Open your generated pdf :tada: